ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Protected Header" are defined by [@!RFC7515].

-The terms "JSON Web Proof (JWP)", "JWP Payload", "JWP Proof", and "JWP Protected Header" are defined by [@!I-D.ietf-jose-json-web-proof].
+The terms "JSON Web Proof (JWP)", "JWP Payload", "JWP Proof", and "JWP Header" are defined by [@!I-D.ietf-jose-json-web-proof].

 These terms are defined by this specification: